If you are looking for the best alternatives to Dropbox and exactly how much free space you get with each of them, this is the right article for you.

 1 – Google Drive

-Google Drive is a storage service provided by non other than big ole’ Google.
+It’s a storage service provided by non other than big ole’ Google.
 If you are one of those Google fans who can’t do without using one or more Google services, this is the best alternative to Dropbox for you.

 It can serve as your perfect Dropbox alternative since it comes file sharing and syncing features.